Date of Award

 Conclusions: This is ofgreat clinical significance as lack ofknowledge increased the risk for thromboembolism and intracranial bleeding.
 The results may be skewed due to the common knowledge ofgrapefruit-drug interactions.
 We conclude that better strategies need to be devised to effectively educate AF patients on Coumadin to improve treatment outcomes in the future.

 Viau, Krista Skye, "Knowledge of Coumadin Use in Atrial Fibrillation Potients" (2009).
-Undergraduate Honors Theses.
-Paper 19.
+Undergraduate Honors Capstone Projects.
+19.